Building a Custom OS Template for Linux

 About Disk Partitioning

-2. LVM is not supported—please avoid using it.
+LVM partitioning is not supported, so avoid using it.

 Linux Template

-Once we’ve downloaded the ISO file to the server, you’ll find it listed in your account under Admin Menu->OS IMAGES->ISO FILES.
+Once the ISO file is downloaded to the server, you can find it in your account under Admin Menu->OS IMAGES->ISO FILES.

-Next, prepare the template by going to Admin Menu->OS IMAGES->CUSTOM OS TEMPLATES
+Next, set up the template under Admin Menu->OS IMAGES->CUSTOM OS TEMPLATES

 Please follow this guide carefully, and complete all the steps as otherwise full DaDesktop operation is likely not to work.

-2. Set the default username to "student" and the password also to "student".
+2. Set both the default username and password to "student"

-4. Use the DaDesktop or your own brand wallpaper
+4. Apply the DaDesktop or your own brand wallpaper

 DaDesktop or your own brand wallpaper

-5. Many newer distributions now come with Wayland as the default display manager.
-While it does work with DaDesktop, we currently recommend switching back to X11.
+5. Many distributions now default to Wayland as the display driver.
+While it works with DaDesktop, we currently recommend switching back to X11.

 # Uncomment the line below to force the login screen to use Xorg